wintpann/remote-data-react-query/README.md

 ## Lite version

-There are 2 versions of this package, first one is BASED on [fp-ts](https://github.com/gcanti/fp-ts).
+There are 3 versions of this package, first one is BASED on [fp-ts](https://github.com/gcanti/fp-ts).
 Use this version if you already use fp-ts in your project
 > import { remote, RemoteData } from 'react-query-remote-data';

 More expected, you don't use fp-ts yet, in that case import lite version without fp-ts peer dependency
 > import { remote, RemoteData } from 'react-query-remote-data/lite';

+And a lite version for `react-query@3`
+> import { remote, RemoteData } from 'react-query-remote-data/v3lite';

 ## Guide
 Check out examples in this repo at `src/dev/stories` for comparison with classic approach.